ruby/www.ruby-lang.org/en/community/ruby-core/index.md

 * The bulleted points from your ChangeLog should also be placed in the Subversion commit message.
 This message will be automatically mailed to the Ruby-CVS list after you commit.
-* K&amp;R function declarations are used throughout Ruby’s source code and its packaged extensions.
+* Function prototypes are used throughout Ruby’s source code and its packaged extensions.
 * Please, do not use C++-style comments (`//`), Ruby’s maintainers instead prefer the standard C multiline comment. (`/* .. */`)